microsoft/mysqlnd_azure/README.md

 Since 1.1.0Beta, the logic changes as follows:
 - If redirection is on, ssl is off, no connection will be made, it will return error "mysqlnd_azure.enableRedirect is on, but SSL option is not set.
 Redirection is only possible with SSL."
-- If redirection is on, but on server side redirection is not available (e.g. a community verion mysql installed locally), it will abort the first connection and return error "No redirection information available, redirection is not possible.
+- If redirection is on, but on server side redirection is not supported/needed (e.g. a community verion mysql installed locally), and there is no last message in OK packet, it will abort the first connection and return error "No redirection information available, redirection is not possible.
 Abort the connection."
 - If redirected connection failed for any reason, it will also abort the first proxy connection, and return the error of the redirected connection.

 ```